Yellow or green vomit in babies may indicate bile, and persistent or repeated episodes can signal a condition that needs prompt medical evaluation.

 The Digestive Process Behind Yellow Vomiting

 Understanding how digestion works helps clarify why bile might appear in vomit.
-After milk or formula enters the baby’s stomach, it mixes with gastric juices to begin breaking down nutrients.
+After breast milk or formula enters the baby’s stomach, it mixes with gastric juices to begin breaking down nutrients.
 The food then moves into the small intestine where bile is released to further digest fats.

 Treatment Options for Baby Throwing Up Yellow Liquid